hannah8075/obesity-prediction/README.md

 # Obesity Prediction
 This project uses obesity and medical cost data to create a regression analysis for Machine Learning Models, along with Life Expectancy, Obesity, and Physical Activity details to build visualizations for analysis.
+The final product can be found: https://proj3-obesity-prediction.herokuapp.com/

 # Machine Learning Models
 ## Data